Henri de Toulouse-Lautrec: Disability and health problems

-Physically unable to participate in many activities enjoyed by boys his age, Toulouse-Lautrec immersed himself in art.
-After initially failing college entrance exams, he passed his second attempt and completed his studies.

 Paris

-During a stay in Nice, France, his progress in painting and drawing impressed Princeteau, who persuaded Toulouse-Lautrec's parents to allow him return to Paris and study under the portrait painter Léon Bonnat.
+During a stay in Nice, France, his progress in painting and drawing impressed Princeteau, who persuaded Toulouse-Lautrec's parents to allow him to return to Paris and study under the portrait painter Léon Bonnat.
 He returned to Paris in 1882.
 Toulouse-Lautrec's mother had high ambitions and, with the aim of her son becoming a fashionable and respected painter, used their family's influence to gain him entry to Bonnat's studio.
 He was drawn to Montmartre, the area of Paris known for its bohemian lifestyle and the haunt of artists, writers, and philosophers.
 Studying with Bonnat placed Toulouse-Lautrec in the heart of Montmartre, an area he rarely left over the next 20 years.

 After Bonnat took a new job, Toulouse-Lautrec moved to the studio of Fernand Cormon in 1882 and studied for a further five years and established the group of friends he kept for the rest of his life.
 At this time, he met Émile Bernard and Vincent van Gogh.
 Cormon, whose instruction was more relaxed than Bonnat's, allowed his pupils to roam Paris, looking for subjects to paint.
 During this period, Toulouse-Lautrec had his first encounter with a prostitute (reputedly sponsored by his friends), which led him to paint his first painting of a prostitute in Montmartre, a woman rumoured to be Marie-Charlet.

 Early career

 In 1885, Toulouse-Lautrec began to exhibit his work at the cabaret of Aristide Bruant's Mirliton.

-With his studies finished, in 1887, he participated in an exposition in Toulouse using the pseudonym "Tréclau", the verlan of the family name "Lautrec".
+With his studies finished, Toulouse-Lautrec participated in an exposition in 1887 in Toulouse using the pseudonym "Tréclau", the verlan of the family name "Lautrec".
 He later exhibited in Paris with Van Gogh and Louis Anquetin.

 In 1885, Toulouse-Lautrec met Suzanne Valadon.
 He made several portraits of her and supported her ambition as an artist.
 It is believed that they were lovers and that she wanted to marry him.
 Their relationship ended, and Valadon attempted suicide in 1888.